MeerMusik/LinuxScripts/README.md

 Colored Output requires ncurses.
 As different Distributions deploy different Versions of ncurses, it often leads to linking errors.
 If you want colored output, enable that Flag and also install ncurses!
 Make sure to install the correct Version!
 I never used ncurses, therefore I can not tell you which Version you need!

 Broken Functionality:
 1. Tests.
-I do not need them right now.
-Wasted a lot of time trying to get 'ninja test' to work.
-The LLVM Documentation is a horrible mess for the most part.
-Should I ever need them, I will try to get it to work.
-Otherwise: Feel free to fix and send a Merge Request :)
+They will fail.
+    1. Since December 2021: The Scripts will build and run the unit tests by default now.
+Keep in Mind, that the Tests are NOT 100 Percent correctly set up yet!
+The LLVM / Clang Documentation is still a huge mess.
+Also Tests can fail but the Compiler will work fine anyway.
+    2. Feel free to overhaul the Scripts to build and run the Tests correctly.
+I have no desire and no need at the Moment (December 2021) to do this.
+Feel free to create a Pull Request on GitHub.

 Get the Source Code:
 1. Clone Git Repository to local Drive: [NewLLVMGit.sh](LLVM/NewLLVMGit.sh)